The National Flower Of The Usa

 Imagine a symbol that embodies the spirit of a nation – resilience, beauty, and unity.
 For the United States of America, that symbol is the rose.
 But how did this iconic flower become the national flower of the USA?
 The journey is filled with history, political maneuvering, and a deep-seated appreciation for its symbolic significance.

 The story of the rose’s rise to national flower status is more than just a botanical tale; it’s a reflection of America’s evolving identity.
-From its diverse varieties to its enduring presence in art, literature, and everyday life, the rose has captured the hearts of Americans for centuries.
+On top of that, from its diverse varieties to its enduring presence in art, literature, and everyday life, the rose has captured the hearts of Americans for centuries.
 But what are the specific reasons that elevated it above all other contenders?

 The Rose: A Symbol of American Identity